Leaking/SlideSwitch/README.md

 ### Eclipse

-import it as a library project.
+Import it as a library project.

 ## How to use it

-you can define a slideswitch in xml like the following example
+You can define a slideswitch in a layout xml using the following example

 ```xml